 Part of the Bartending For Dummies Cheat Sheet

 The cocktail recipes listed here are classics for a reason: They taste good.
-Whether you're a professional bartender or just someone who likes to throw cocktail parties at home, you should know these mixed drink recipes like you know how to make toast.
+Whether you’re a professional bartender or just someone who likes to throw cocktail parties at home, you should know how to make these mixed drinks recipes like you know how to make toast.

 1 oz.
 Sweet Cream or Ice Cream

 Shake all ingredients with ice.
 Strain into a Margarita glass.

 This cocktail is probably the most famous of the Hair of the Dog morning-after concoctions.

 dash Salt and Pepper

 Pour Vodka over ice in a tall glass.
 Fill with Tomato Juice.
 Add a dash or two of Worcestershire Sauce and Tabasco Sauce.
 Stir and garnish with a Celery Stalk.
 For those who enjoy their Bloody Marys extremely spicy, add more Tabasco or even Horseradish.

 The most popular drink of the new millennium.